pachyderm/pachyderm/doc/deployment/deploy_custom.md

 #### Resource requests and limits

-Larger deployments may need to request more resources for `pachd` and `etcd` or set higher limits for transient workloads.
+Larger deployments might require you to configure more resources for `pachd` and `etcd` or set higher limits for transient workloads.
-They are used to set attributes which are passed on to Kubernetes directly via the produced manifest.
+The following flags set attributes which are passed on to Kubernetes directly through the produced manifest.
-None of these flags should be modifed from the default values for production deployments without consulting Pachyderm support.
+Do not modify the default values of these flags for production deployments without consulting with Pachyderm support.
-- `--etcd-cpu-request`: the number of cores Kubernetes should give `etcd`.
+- `--etcd-cpu-request`: The number of CPU cores that Kubernetes allocates to `etcd`.
 Fractions are allowed.
-- `--etcd-memory-request`: the amount of memory Kubernetes should give `etcd`.
-Accepts the SI suffixes that Kubernetes accepts for such values.
+- `--etcd-memory-request`: The amount of memory that Kubernetes allocates to `etcd`.
+The SI suffixes are accepted as possible values.
-- `--no-guaranteed`: turn of QoS for `etcd` and `pachd`.
-Not to be used in production environments.
+- `--no-guaranteed`: Turn off QoS for `etcd` and `pachd`.
+Do not use this flag in production environments.
-- `--pachd-cpu-request`: the number of cores Kubernetes should give `pachd`.
+- `--pachd-cpu-request`: The number of CPU cores that Kubernetes allocates to `pachd`.
 Fractions are allowed.
-- `--pachd-memory-request`: the amount of memory Kubernetes should give `pachd`.
-Accepts the SI suffixes that Kubernetes accepts for such values.
+- `--pachd-memory-request`: The amount of memory that Kubernetes allocates to `pachd`.
+This flag accepts the SI suffixes.
-- `shards`: the maximum number of `pachd` nodes allowed in the cluster.
-Increasing this number from the default value of 16 may result in degraded performance.
+- `shards`: The maximum number of `pachd` nodes allowed in the cluster.
+Increasing this number from the default value of 16 might result in degraded performance.

 #### Enterprise Edition features

-- `--dash-image`: the docker image for the Pachyderm Enterprise Edition dashboard
+- `--dash-image`: The Docker image for the Pachyderm Enterprise Edition dashboard.
-- `--image-pull-secret`: the name of a Kubernetes secret Pachyderm will need to pull from a private docker registry
+- `--image-pull-secret`: The name of a Kubernetes secret that Pachyderm uses to pull from a private Docker registry.
-- `--no-dashboard`: don't create a manifest for deploying the Enterprise Edition dashboard
+- `--no-dashboard`: Skip the creation of a manifest for the Enterprise Edition dashboard.
-- `--registry`: the registry for docker images
+- `--registry`: The registry for Docker images.
-- `--tls`:  string of the form `"<cert path>,<key path>"` of the signed TLS certificate used for encrypting pachd communications
+- `--tls`:  A string in the `"<cert path>,<key path>"` format with the signed TLS certificate that is used for encrypting `pachd` communications.

 #### Output formats

-- `--dry-run`: don't actually deploy to Kubernetes, just send the manifest to standard output
+- `--dry-run`: Create a manifest and send it to standard output, but do not deploy to Kubernetes.
-- `-o` or `--output`: choose from json (the default) or yaml
+- `-o` or `--output`: An output format.
+You can choose from JSON (default) or YAML.

 #### Logging
-- `log-level`: sets the verbosity level of `pachd`, from most verbose to least the settings are `debug`, `info`, and `error`.
+- `log-level`: The `pachd` verbosity level, from most verbose to least.
+You can set this parameter to `debug`, `info`, or `error`.
-- `-v` or `--verbose`: controls the chattiness of the `pachctl` invocation itself.
+- `-v` or `--verbose`: Controls the verbosity of the `pachctl` invocation.

 #### Complete example invocation
-Since we're deploying to a code infrastructure that works with YAML files, we'll add the flags for that.
+Since we're deploying to a code infrastructure that works with YAML files, you need to add the flags for that.
-We need to limit ourselves to local roles only, so we'll add the `--local-roles` flag.
+Limit your configuration to local roles only by adding the `--local-roles` flag.
-We'll also save the output to a file that our code infrastructure will use.
+Because you need to deploy your cluster to a code infrastructure that works with YAML files, the output will be saved to a file that the code infrastructure can later use.
-Our final deployment looks like this:
+The final deployment command includes the following flags:
 ```
 pachctl deploy custom --persistent-disk aws --object-store s3 \
     foobar 10 \